 For more options on smartglasses check out our article on best smartglasses.

-Final Thoughts: A Step Forward, But AR Glasses Aren’t Perfect Yet
+A Step Forward, But AR Glasses Aren’t Perfect Yet

 The Rokid Max AR glasses are a significant step forward in AR technology, offering a high-quality display, great refresh rate, and immersive experience.
 However, they still fall short in everyday usability, especially for work.